An ultimate guide to vegetarian food in Russia

-If you choose to stay in well-known hotel chains like we did in Irkutsk at Ibis, chances are that the breakfast spread will include the basic vegetarian options.
-Also most breakfast buffets in Russia have porridge made out of various millets especially buckwheat.
+If you choose to stay in well-known hotel chains as we did in Irkutsk at Ibis, chances are that the breakfast spread will include basic vegetarian options.
+Also, most breakfast buffets in Russia have porridge made out of various millets, especially buckwheat.

 Vareniki are traditional Russian dumplings, an influence from the East and ‘Varenichnaya’ a restaurant chain serving this has plenty of vegetarian options both in sweet and savoury flavours.
 We tried Vareniki with spinach at the Red square outlet and became absolute fans!

-Another popular chain that we absolutely became fans of is Teremok which is popular for our other Russian favorite Bliny.
-This is basically Russian crepe or pancake and yes it can be customized to be made without eggs like Ranjani ordered!
+Another popular chain that we absolutely became fans of is Teremok which is popular for our other Russian favourite Bliny.
+This is basically a Russian crepe or pancake and yes it can be customized to be made without eggs as Ranjani ordered!
 They also serve grechika in the most innovative way.

 TypicalA perfect Russian meal at Teremok.

 *Teremok opens early for breakfast and has several branches both in Moscow and St.Petersburg.